Thrissur district: Administration of Thrissur

 There are 13 constituencies from the district of Thrissur: Thrissur Assembly Constituency, Ollur Assembly Constituency, Guruvayoor, Chalakkudy, Kaipamangalam, Nattika, Kodungallur, Irinjalakuda, Puthukad, Manaloor, Kunnamkulam, Wadakkancheri and Chelakkara.
 There are two parliament constituencies: Thrissur Lok Sabha constituency and Chalakudy.
-T. N. Prathapan is the Thrissur MP and Benny Behanan is the Chalakudy MP.
+Suresh Gopi is the Thrissur MP and Benny Behanan is the Chalakudy MP.
 Thrissur municipal corporation is the only municipal corporation in the district.
 For administrative purposes, the district of Thrissur is divided into two Revenue Divisions and seven taluks.
 These seven taluk centres are administrative hubs for 255 villages in Thrissur.